kauboi07/Matops/README.md

-# MatOps
+# Matops

-**MatOps** is a lightweight web application for performing common matrix operations such as determinant, trace, rank, inverse, adjoint, and matrix arithmetic.
+**Matops** is a lightweight web application for performing common matrix operations such as determinant, trace, rank, inverse, adjoint, and matrix arithmetic.
 It is designed to help students **verify their matrix solutions quickly and visually** while learning linear algebra.

 The project is built entirely using **vanilla HTML, CSS, and JavaScript**, with no external libraries or frameworks.